Skip to content

 • Idempotent mark-readNotification.ReadAtUtc ??= DateTime.UtcNow means calling mark-read twice is a no-op.

-• Bulk mark-all-read via ExecuteUpdateAsync — single SQL UPDATE, no row materialisation, scoped to the caller.
+• Bulk mark-all-read via ExecuteUpdateAsync — single SQL UPDATE, no row materialisation, scoped to the caller; returns the number of rows touched.

 • Free-form Type + MetadataJson — source modules pick the strings (chat.mention, ticket.assigned, billing.invoice.issued) and the UI uses them to render the right icon and link.